Intellectualization: Description

 Intellectualization is a transition to reason, where the person avoids uncomfortable emotions by focusing on facts and logic.
 The situation is treated as an interesting problem that engages the person on a rational basis, whilst the emotional aspects are completely ignored as being irrelevant.

 While Freud did not himself use the term "intellectualization", in On Negation he described clinical instances in which "the intellectual function is separated from the affective process....The outcome of this is a kind of intellectual acceptance of the repressed, while at the same time what is essential to the repression persists".
 Elsewhere he described an (unsuccessful) analysis with "the patient participating actively with her intellect, though absolutely tranquil emotionally...completely indifferent", while he also noted how in the obsessional the thinking processes themselves become sexually charged.

 Anna Freud devoted a chapter of her book The Ego and the Mechanisms of Defense [1937] to "Intellectualization at Puberty", seeing the growing intellectual and philosophical approach of that period as relatively normal attempts to master adolescent drives.
 She considered that only "if the process of intellectualization overruns the whole field of mental life" should it be considered pathological.

 Jargon is often used as a device of intellectualization.
 By using complex terminology, the focus becomes on the words and finer definitions rather than the human effects.

 Intellectualization protects against anxiety by repressing the emotions connected with an event.
-A comparison sometimes made is that between isolation (also known as isolation of affect) and intellectualization.
+A comparison is sometimes made between isolation (also known as isolation of affect) and intellectualization.
 The former is a dissociative response that allows one to dispassionately experience an unpleasant thought or event.
 The latter is a cognitive style that seeks to conceptualize an unpleasant thought or event in an intellectually comprehensible manner.
 The DSM-IV-TR thus mentions them as separate entities.
 It allows one to rationally deal with a situation, but may cause suppression of feelings that need to be acknowledged to move on.

 In the defense hierarchy

 George Vaillant divided defense mechanisms into a hierarchy of defenses ranging from immature through neurotic to healthy defenses, and placed intellectualization – imagining an act of violence without feeling the accompanying emotions, for example – in the mid-range, neurotic defenses.
 Like rationalisation, intellectualization can thus provide a bridge between immature and mature mechanisms both in the process of growing up and in adult life.

 Donald Winnicott, however, considered that erratic childhood care could lead to over-dependence on intellectuality as a substitute for mothering; and saw over-preoccupation with knowledge as an emotional impoverishment aimed at self-mothering via the mind.
-Julia Kristeva similarly described a process whereby "symbolicity itself is cathected...Since it is not sex-oriented, it denies the question of sexual difference".
+Julia Kristeva similarly described a process whereby "symbolicity itself is cathected...Since it is not sex-oriented, it denies the question of sexual difference."

-One answer to such over-intellectualization may be the sense of humour, what Richard Hofstadter called the necessary quality of playfulness – Freud himself saying that "Humour can be regarded as the highest of these defensive processes"!
+One answer to such over-intellectualization may be the sense of humour, what Richard Hofstadter called the necessary quality of playfulness – Freud himself saying that "Humour can be regarded as the highest of these defensive processes!"